olilen/EOCat/README.md

 > ./utilities/generate_ssl_keycert.sh

 7- You should now be OK to go...
-Use the provided eocat script to start the EOCat server:<br>
+Use the provided eocat script to start the EOCat server.<br>

-Usage: ./eocat  OPTIONS<br>
-OPTIONS:<br>
+Start an EOCat server listening to https on port 3443: <br>
+  > ./eocat -s -S -p 3443<br>
+Start an EOCat server listening to http on port 8080: <br>
+  > ./eocat -s  -p 8080<br>
-   -s      Start the EOCat server and mongodb<br>
+Start an EOCat server listening to http on port 3000: <br>
-   -p port Set port number the catalogue server will listen too (default 3000)<br>
-   -S      use https protocol (default http)<br>
-   -e      Stop the EOCat server and mongodb<br>
-   -h      Show this message<br>
-   -c      Check status of EOcat server and mongod processes<br>
+  > ./eocat -s<br><br>
 <br>
+The script first starts the mongodb database (on port 27017), then the EOCat Web server, and finally opens the EOCat home page in your default Browser application.<br>
 Should it not find them, the eocat script creates the folders ../eocatdata/mongodb (mongodb database) and ../eocatdata/log (mongodb log file).<br>
-The script first starts the mongodb database (on port 27017), then the EOCat server, and finally opens the EOCat server home page in your default Browser application.<br>

-Examples:
-  - Start an EOCat server listening to https on port 3443: > ./eocat -s -S -p 3443
-  - Start an EOCat server listening to http on port 8080: > ./eocat -s  -p 8080
-  - Start an EOCat server listening to http on port 3000: > ./eocat -s
+To see eocat options:<br>
+>./eocat<br>

 8- Testing
 Assuming EOCat was started with command ./eocat -s